 “Flippers hurt my feet”

-Flippers often cause sores, blisters and cramps in the arches of your feet. (shinfin™ leg fins fit to your legs, so they don’t hurt your feet.)
+Flippers often cause sores, blisters and cramps in the arches of your feet. (shinfin™ swim fins fit to your legs, so they don’t hurt your feet.)

 “Flippers stress my ankles”

-Flipper forces must go through your ankle to push your body forward. (shinfin™ leg fins attach above your ankle, so they don’t stress your ankle joints.)
+Flipper forces must go through your ankle to push your body forward. (shinfin™ swim fins attach above your ankle, so they don’t stress your ankle joints.)

 “Flippers strain my calf muscles”